 One of the wealthiest and largest countries in the European Union (EU), the abundance of jobs and the thriving economy are what makes working in Germany so appealing.

 Germany has the largest economy in Europe and the fifth largest in the world.
-The job market in Germany is generally strong and employment is high for skilled workers coming into the country, specifically in engineering, manufacturing and the IT sectors.
+The jobs in Germany is generally strong and employment is high for skilled workers coming into the country, specifically in engineering, manufacturing and the IT sectors.
 Manufacturing is the foundation of the economy of Germany, a highly industrialised and densely populated country.

 While the German-based multinational companies, such as Allianz, BMW, Siemens and Volkswagen, employ thousands of people, it is the small and medium-sized businesses (SMEs) that can be held accountable for the success and size of the German economy.